pucardotorg/dristi-solutions/backend/advocate/README.md

 - PostgreSQL 14+ locally installed & running or deployed in the cloud

 ## Dependencies

-Below are the DIGIT services that this service depends on:
+Below are the DRISTI services that this service depends on:
 - MDMS v2.0
 - Workflow
 - IDGen